tiy-lv-python-2015-10/movie-sql-part-2/README.md

 * Find the user with the highest average rating
 * Find the user with the highest average rating with more than 50 reviews
 * Find the movies with an average rating over 4
+* For each genre find the total number of reviews as well as the average review sort by highest average review.

 Complete the following modification objectives: